fundacionctic/connector-building-blocks/README.md

 **What is the `edcpy` package, and is Python required?**

-The [Management](https://app.swaggerhub.com/apis/eclipse-edc-bot/management-api/0.1.0-SNAPSHOT) and [Control](https://app.swaggerhub.com/apis/eclipse-edc-bot/control-api/0.1.0-SNAPSHOT) APIs of the Eclipse Connector involve complex interactions with multiple steps that need to be repeated.
+The [Management](https://app.swaggerhub.com/apis/eclipse-edc-bot/management-api) and [Control](https://app.swaggerhub.com/apis/eclipse-edc-bot/control-api) APIs of the Eclipse Connector involve complex interactions with multiple requests.
 The `edcpy` package serves as a means to encapsulate this logic, making it reusable.
 Additionally, it provides a ready-to-use _Consumer Backend_ that integrates with RabbitMQ.

 However, it's important to note that the use of Python is not mandatory.
 The `edcpy` package is designed to (hopefully) facilitate the development process, but if you prefer to use another programming language, you have the flexibility to build your own _Consumer Backend_ and directly communicate with the Management API.